 – Alexis Cannard, 2016-2017

 We also recently got the news that one of our 2013-2014 alumni, Hailey Kilgore from Clackamas High School, was cast in the lead role in the Broadway revival of Once On This Island, premiering this coming November.
 We couldn’t be more excited to see one of our students drawing on the experiences she had with us to achieve her wildest dreams.

-Book a presentation with us!
-Bring our enthusiastic, young teaching artists into your spaces and bring your students one step closer to an immersive August Wilson experience that they won’t soon forget.
-We’ll help talk them through the competition, give them some background on the playwright himself, and even get those who are willing up on their feet.
-Presentations will be 45-60 minutes long, though we are entirely flexible with your time and spacing needs.
+We’d like to schedule assemblies in October and follow up with a November visit to check in, answer student questions, and give them another chance to enroll.
+We’ll bring our enthusiastic teaching artists into your school and bring your students one step closer to an immersive August Wilson experience they’ll never forget.
+We’ll talk them through the competition, give them some background on the playwright and African American culture, and even get those who are willing up on their feet.
+Presentations will be 45-60 minutes long, though we are entirely flexible with your needs.
 While we are actively looking to recruit students of color, all students are welcome and encouraged to apply.

 To book a presentation, contact Operations Coordinator Jory Bowers at firstname.lastname@example.org